RatanShreshtha/Snake-Game/README.md

 ## Instructions

-You will need node.js, npm, and electron.
-So run the following commands.
+You will need node.js, npm, and electron, therefore firsr install node.js (> 4.0) and npm, then run the following commands.

 ```
 npm install && npm start